Relative double commutants in coronas of separable C*-algebras: Introduction

-\begin{thm} Let $B$ be a stable separable \C* and suppose that either $B$ is the compact operators or $B$ is simple and purely infinite.
-Then separable unital \Cs*s of the corona are equal to their own double relative commutant. \end{thm}
+\begin{theorem} Let $B$ be a stable separable \C* and suppose that either $B$ is the compact operators or $B$ is simple and purely infinite.
+Then separable unital \Cs*s of the corona are equal to their own double relative commutant. \end{theorem}

 Corollary 4.12 in \cite{hadwin} shows that Voiculescu's original double commutant theorem does not generalize to the Calkin algebra of a nonseparable Hilbert space.
-Over the years, Pedersen's question has attracted quite some attention and has found connections to other important topics in \C* theory; see, e.g.,~\cite{farah}.